ccs-amsterdam/r-course-material/tutorials/rvest.md

 html %>% html_element('.leftColumn') %>% html_text()
 ```

+    ## [1] "\n    Left Column\n\n    This is a simple HTML document.
+Right click on the page and select view page source \n       (or something similar, depending on browser) to view the HTML source code.\n    \n    Alternatively, right click on a specific element on the page and select inspect element. \n       This also shows the HTML code, but focused on the selected element.
+You should be able to fold \n       and unfold HTML nodes (using the triangle-like thing before the <tags>), and when you hover \n       your mouse over them, they should light up in the browser.
+Play around with this for a bit to get \n       a feel for exploring HTML code.\n\n    Here's a stupid table.\n    \n    First column                         \n        Second column                        \n        Third column                         \n      1                                    \n        2                                    \n        3                                    \n      4                                    \n        5                                    \n        6                                    \n      "

 That’s pretty ugly.
 See all those ‘’ and empty spaces?
 That’s because in
 the HTML source code the developer added some line breaks and empty
 space to make it look better in the code.
 But in the browser these extra